Welcome to today's edition of the Rush 24-7 podcast.

 Zip zero.

-Would not be kind to the host nation.
+It would not be kind to the host nation.

-It would not inspire confidence, it would be seen as an insult.
+It would be seen as an insult.

-40, 40 FBI agents are pounding the pavement in Ferguson, in St. Louis, And guess who's showing up tomorrow?
+40, 40, 40 FBI agents are pounding the pavement in Ferguson in St. Louis.

-Good old Eric Holder himself, the attorney general, the ultimate boss, the maximum leader of those 40 FBI agents, is showing up.
+Good old Eric Holder himself, the Attorney General, the ultimate boss, the maximum leader of those 40 FBI agents is showing up.

 He'll probably stay in Clayton.